Beige-Coffee/programming-lightning-intro/.tutorial/15-asymmetric-commits.md

 }
 ```

+# {!!!Direct user to BOLT to find equation.
+Provide equation for them as hint!!!}
 This will get a little mathy, but don't worry!
 We'll step through it together.
 Below is the general equation for calculating a revocation public key.

 First, let's define the following terms: